jimm/www-ellisislandband-net/schedule.md

 * **July 1st, 2023** &ndash; We're back at *Park City Music Hall*, Bridgeport.
 Opening band and ticket info TBD.

+* **August 26th, 2023** &ndash; *Black Rock PorchFest* in Bridgeport, CT.
+  Time and place TBD, but we think we'll be at 49 Fayerweather Terrace.

 * **September 9th, 2023** &ndash; Two, two, two gigs in one (day)!

     * *Milford PorchFest*, Milford CT.
 Address and time TDB.
 The whole event